 People who have diabetes, gout, or kidney disease

-People in their early to middle adult years; men in this age group have higher blood pressure more often than women in this age group
+People in their early to middle adult years;.
+Men in this age group have higher blood pressure more often than women in this age group.

-People in their middle to later adult years; women in this age group have higher blood pressure more often than men in this age group (more women have high blood pressure after menopause than men of the same age)
+People in their middle to later adult years.
+Women in this age group have higher blood pressure more often than men in this age group.
+More women have high blood pressure after menopause than men of the same age.

 People with a family history of high blood pressure

-People consuming a high salt diet
+People who have a lot of salt in their diet

 Heavy drinkers of alcohol

-Women who are taking oral contraceptives
+Women who are taking birth control pills (oral contraceptives)